mobitrendz/my-b-soup/README.md

-## 🌍 World Countries Web Scraper
+## 🌍 BeautifulSoup Web Scraper Example

-A lightweight Python utility designed to scrape global country data from a live educational landing page.
+A lightweight Python utility designed to scrape global country data from a sample html page.
 This script identifies a specific data table, extracts its contents, and exports it into a structured CSV file.

 ### 🚀 Features